-Figure 13 shows the "Add Host" window when adding a host to a VMM farm that is defined in VMware VirtualCenter.
+Figure 13 shows the Add Host window when adding a host to a VMM farm that is defined in VMware VirtualCenter.

-💐 Add Host
+📲 Add Host Ľ

 H ost

-U ser ID
+User ID

 P assword

-Por t 902
+Port 902

-OK C ancel He lp
+OK C ancel He lp J

 Figure 13.
-"Add Host" window when the host is in VMware VirtualCenter
+Add Host window when the VMM farm is in VMware VirtualCenter

-When adding a host to a VMM farm that represents a farm defined in VMware VirtualCenter, complete the following steps on the "Add Host" window:
+When adding a host to a VMM farm that represents a farm defined in VMware VirtualCenter, complete the following steps on the Add Host window:

 - 1. In the Host field, type the IP address or name of the host that is to be added to the VMM farm. - Note: Before you type a host name, make sure that the network environment is able to determine the IP address from the host name.
 Otherwise, the operation to add a host will fail.
 If you cannot determine the IP address of a host by using the ping command, type the IP address instead of the host name. - In the User ID field, type the user name for the administrator of the system.
-Generally, this is root.
+Generally, this is root for hosts that are running VMware ESX Server.
 This user name is used by VMware VirtualCenter server to communicate with the host that is running VMware ESX Server or VMware GSX Server. - 3.
 In the Password field, type the password for the user name that you used. - 4.
-If necessary, in the Port field, type the address of the port that VMware VirtualCenter server will use for communication with VMware ESX Server or VMware GSX Server.
+If necessary, in the Port field, type the address of the port that VMware VirtualCenter server will use for communication with VMware ESX Server.
 By default, VMM uses port 902 for this communication.
-If the system that is running VMware ESX Server or VMware GSX Server is configured to use a port address other than 902, type that port address in this field. - 5.
+If the system that is running VMware ESX Server is configured to use a port address other than 902, type that port address in this field.
+Hosts that are running VMware GSX Server do not use the port number. - 5.
 Click OK. - Note: VMM Agent does not enable VMware VirtualCenter VMotion for a newly added VMware ESX Server host.
 If you want to dynamically migrate virtual machines to or from this host, you must use VMware VirtualCenter to enable VMotion for the host.
 For information about VMware VirtualCenter VMotion requirements, see the documentation that comes with VMware VirtualCenter.